 System integration and meter installation

-System integration is supported by DLMS/COSEM in a number of ways.
+System integration is supported by DLMS®/COSEM in a number of ways.

 A possible process is described here.

 As shown in Figure 6, the presence of a Public Client (bound to address 0x10 in any profile) is mandatory in each client system.
 Its main role is to reveal the structure of an unknown – for example newly installed – metering equipment.
 This takes place within a mandatory AA between the Public Client and the Management Logical Device, with no security precautions.
 Once the structure is known, data can be accessed with using the proper authentication mechanisms and cryptographic protection of the xDLMS messages and COSEM data.